davidbliu/Mesos-Docker/README.md

 Mesos-Docker-Orchestrator
 =========================

-this tool is composed of many separate components which are added into this repo as submodules
+_this tool is composed of many separate components which are added into this repo as submodules_

-container __cluster management__ with mesos and docker. enables users to run their containers on a cluster without having to manage specific machines and ports. tool supports labeling and naming services to allow easy queries for specific containers.
+This is a __cluster management__ tool using mesos and docker, it enables users to run their containers on a cluster without having to manually manage the cluter nodes themselves.

-the mesos-docker orchestration tool has many pluggable components to allow customizable behavior for each application. for example there are convenience methods for reading topology and pluggable user-defined methods for responding to changes in topology. generic methods link rolling upgrades with configurable wait interval also provided.

 # Table of contents